ipukeone/ROGMAR/README.md

 # Checkout the branch
 git -C .git-tmp checkout main &>/dev/null

-# Check if folder exists
+# Check if folder exists in the repo
 if [ ! -d ".git-tmp/$FOLDER" ]; then
   echo "[ERROR] Folder '$FOLDER' not found in repo." rm -rf .git-tmp